nataliq/mix_set/README.md

 mix_set
 =======

-Here you can find source code for mix_set ruby gem

 mix_set is an 8tracks streaming library for OS X/Windows users.
 It comes with console and graphical user interfaces and provides simple ruby api so you can build your own player!